This is the FAQ page for the Charity Treks HIV/AIDS Vaccine Bike Treks.

 Q. What type of support will be available ?

 A. We will provide everything else you need to enjoy a safe, carefree journey.
-We’ll transport your bags from camp to camp, provide road support (Sweep and SAG vehicles, caboose, moto), medical support, PIT stops with water and snacks, clean cabins and/or campsites with showers and 3 meals a day.
+We’ll transport your bags from camp to camp, provide road support (Sweep and SAG vehicles, caboose, moto), medical support, PIT stops with water and snacks, hotel rooms and/or campsites with showers and 3 meals a day.
 You will also get to meet and be cheered on by a fabulous crew who make it all possible.

 Q. Where are the PIT stops located, and do they all have bathrooms ?